 3. NATIONAL LAWS AND REGULATIONS

 3.1.1.
-Regulatory Authority(s)
+Regulatory authority(s)

-Directorate of Institutional Management (DGI): human resources, administration and information management, financial reporting and control;
+Directorate of Institutional Management (DGI): human resources, administration and information management, financial reporting and control.

 3.1.2.
-Licensing Process
+Licensing process

-Authorization for Decommissioning and
+Authorization for decommissioning;

-Withdrawal of Regulatory Control
+Withdrawal of regulatory control.

 During the operational phase of nuclear facilities, periodic safety reports are required.
 Regulatory safety evaluation is conducted by CNEN through the review of the licensee’s reports as well as through periodic inspections.
 On-site resident inspectors are assigned for permanent supervision of operational safety.